0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Irreversible time is oriented around the succession of the nobility, and its measure of progress is determined by the number of successful successions.
 The Age of Kings was a profoundly **Historical society** in that social organization was underwritten by history.
 It was during this age that history had increasing proximity to everyday existence but the possibility of individual participation grew more elusive.
-Individuals living in this Historical society experienced lived moments as mediated through the nobility or God as facilitator, since the nobility had sole possession of
+Individuals living in this historical society experienced lived moments as mediated through the nobility or God as facilitator, since the nobility had sole possession of
 <span className="note"><small>The conception of duty has been a means used by the holders of power to induce others to live for the interest of their masters, rather than for their own</small>how individuals' time was used and allocated--so called 'duty'.</span>[^russell]
 The nobility were the only ones to be in a position to have knowledge of, and experience the enjoyment of directly lived events, while those in the city spectate upon what is essentially a conflict over power--witnesses to a story that is not their own; which is to say, they were mere spectators, alienated from directing the most important events that define their lives, and destined to be forgotten.
 In order for the irreversible time of history to cohere in the collective memory of individuals, there needed to be participation in these officially recorded events (as it was their duty).
 The wealth accumulated by the nobility was expended on lavish feasts and festivals--best exemplified by the
-<span className="note"><small>The term Bread & Circuses comes from Juvenal, a Roman poet active in the Second Century AD.
-The phrase is a critique of the political class who deliver not public services or policy, but instead public diversions, distractions, or other means of appeasing the populace with trivial or base appeals to amusement or other simple pleasures that make no lasting change or improvements to society.</small>Bread & Circuses of the Roman Empire</span>[^graeber2]
+<span className="note"><small>'bread & circuses' comes from Juvenal, a Roman poet active in the Second Century AD.
+The phrase is a critique of the political class who deliver not public services or policy, but instead public diversions, distractions, or other means of appeasing the populace with trivial or base appeals to amusement or other simple pleasures that make no lasting change or improvements to society.</small>bread & circuses of the Roman Empire</span>[^graeber2]
 that created fleeting moments of participatory lived experience mediated by the nobility.
 <span className="note"><small>The major events of this period culminated in the Crusades.</small>The resulting participation in these events</span>
 is a recognition amongst individuals as the possessors of a unique present, a period defined by the richness of their own actions, and a home built by their own (mediated) experience.
-For members of the Historical society, Irreversible time truly exists, and within it they create memories of their own history as well as the emergence of a newfound fear of _being forgotten_ into the oblivion of Cyclical time.
+For members of the historical society, irreversible time truly exists, and within it they create memories of their own history as well as the emergence of a newfound fear of _being forgotten_ into the oblivion of cyclical time.
 The spatial modality of this age was _the control of territory_, and the weapon of choice was, for the first time, the written word.
 Ironically, the power of the nobility was legitimated by claims (familial or fictional) to a mythical past.
 It was during this age that
 <span className="note"><small>E.g. Judaism, Christianity, Islam, Buddhism.</small>monotheistic religions</span>
-developed and made a compromise between myth and history--one that bridged the gap between Cyclical time (as it dominated the sphere of agricultural production), and the Irreversible time that was the theater of politics.
+developed and made a compromise between myth and history--one that bridged the gap between cyclical time (as it dominated the sphere of agricultural production), and the irreversible time that was the theater of politics.
-The religions that developed out of monotheism were the fundamental building blocks universally acknowledged as useful for building new Historical societies based on Irreversible time.
+The religions that developed out of monotheism were the fundamental building blocks universally acknowledged as useful for building new historical societies based on irreversible time.
-It was during this age where one's life was measured according to Irreversible time, in the form of successive stages of life (childhood, adulthood, old-age), with the consideration of life as a _voyage_, as passage without return, in a world whose meaning culminates in the spatial elsewhere of
+It was during this age where one's life was measured according to irreversible time, in the form of successive stages of life (childhood, adulthood, old-age), with the consideration of life as a _voyage_, as passage without return, in a world whose meaning culminates in the spatial elsewhere of
 <span className="note"><small>According to the Augustinian Proclamation, the Catholic Church in Vatican City was the unitary physical space shared with Heaven (Augustine 1993).</small>Heaven.</span>[^augustine2]
 Individuals found the fulfillment of their personal histories within the sphere of the ruling nobility.
 So, just as the nobility defined themselves by waging war over disputed power, individuals attached their personal historical chronicles to their rulers--thus, the knight and his personal story is entwined with the story of duty to his king.
 The Age of Kings applies to feudal civilizations in China, Egypt, Greece, Iran, Rome, Europe, Japan, and Latin America.

-As long as agriculture remained the primary form of labor during the Age of Kings, cyclical time continued to constrain social life with _tradition_, which inhibited the development of Irreversible time.
+As long as agriculture remained the primary form of labor during the Age of Kings, cyclical time continued to constrain social life with _tradition_, which inhibited the development of irreversible time.
 It wasn't until the rise of mercantilism that the bourgeoisie emerged, challenging the monopoly on irreversible time.[^debord1][^braudel3]
 It was only then that the irreversible time of the bourgeois economy was brought to bear upon the remaining vestiges of cyclical time, eradicating it at every encounter across the globe.
 As the bourgeoisie gained control over irreversible time, their labor gradually became a project to transform historical conditions.[^debord1]